"Materialism requires adherence to its rules

 It is not that the methods and institutions of science somehow compel us to accept a material explanation of the phenomenal world, but, on the contrary, that we are forced by our a priori adherence to material causes to create an apparatus of investigation and a set of concepts that produce material explanations... - Richard Lewontin

 The New Testament indicates that even Christianity itself is falsifiable stating that, If Christ is not risen, then our faith is false (1 Cor.
 15:14).
 Yet materialists cannot match such courage, covering themselves in a layer of non-falsifiable anti-science.
 Materialism provides the ultimate bias.
 It covers itself in a layer of non-falsifiable anti-science.
 Most rules of investigation are designed, at least superficially, to discover the truth.
 Contrary to that, says Bob Enyart, "Methodological naturalism requires adherence to its rules especially if that means getting the biggest questions completely wrong."
 So when an atheist claims that atheism is more scientific than theism or that science affirms atheism, he is showing his ignorance, or fear, or he's just lying.
+And as it turns out, the most famous atheist is the one who can say the greatest absurdity with the straightest face.

 Today's Resource: Please browse the Science Department